JishnuTP/Test/readme.txt

 when user login its redirect to same page with logged credentials and some option like start test and result option appears and admin can have option to add test and publish result .

-when admin publish result its shows in result section.
+when admin publish result its shows in result section of user.